 SMEI, also known as Dravet syndrome (Dravet et al., 1992), is a severe, convulsive syndrome characterized by recurrent prolonged seizures beginning during the first Se hela listan på epilepsy.org.uk Myoclonic epilepsy in infancy (MEI) is characterized by brief generalized myoclonic seizures associated with generalized spike-wave paroxysms without other seizure types occurring in the first 3 2013-01-01 · Severe myoclonic epilepsy in infancy (SMEI) is a rare disease, characterized by febrile and afebrile, generalized and unilateral, clonic or tonic–clonic seizures that occur in the first year of life in an otherwise apparently normal infant.
 They are later associated with myoclonus, atypical absences, and partial seizures.
 Severe myoclonic epilepsy of infancy (SMEI) is a recently identified seizure disorder with a uniformly poor prognosis.
 No successful therapy has been found for this disorder.

-This finding is difficult to reconcile with the family Severe myoclonic epilepsy of infancy → Dravet syndrome – Dravet syndrome is the common name of this disease.
+Severe myoclonic epilepsy of infancy → Dravet syndrome – Dravet syndrome is the common name of this disease.
 Andrea Carter ( at your service | my evil deads ) 20:16, 12 August 2015 (UTC) With all the hype about medical cannabis and cannabidiol being a treatment for this disease, the effectiveness of which is beyond the scope of this discussion, more people are aware of this disease.

 Kanna pengar